aseaboyer-intrax/stdclassjs/README.md

 * Do multiple inheritance.
     * Can of worms.
+    * This library is designed to make it easier to use existing language features, not add new ones.
+    * See the "Notes" section if you think JavaScript _does_ support multiple inheritance.
 * Handle, promote, or propagate any specific means of making methods/properties private/protected.
     * Useful constructs, but enforcement is not useful overhead.
 Agree to a pattern such as "_ prefixed methods are protected", and move on.
 * Add &#95;super/&#95;superApply methods.